alex/what-happens-when/README.rst

 80, and HTTPS to port 443), and makes a call to the system library function named ``socket`` and requests a TCP socket stream - ``AF_INET/AF_INET6`` and ``SOCK_STREAM``.

+* In the TCP/IP model, the four layers are:
+  - 4. Application layer: This corresponds, approximately, to layer 7 in the OSI model.
+  - 3. Transport layer: Corresponds to layer 4 in the OSI model.
+  - 2. Internet layer: Corresponds to layer 3 in the OSI model.
+  - 1. Network access layer: Combines the processes of layers 1 and 2 in the OSI model.

 * This request is first passed to the Transport Layer where a TCP segment is crafted.
 The destination port is added to the header, and a source port is